-- * Tournaments considered part of AAU season, registration fee is $320
+- ** Tournaments NOT considered part of AAU season.

 There is a 3 game minimum.
 Teams will play two preliminary/seeding games and are then seeded.
 The tournament will then continue in a single elimination process (lose and you’re out format; similar to NCAA and NFL playoffs).
 All teams will make this single elimination playoff.
 Seeding will be based on results of preliminary games, strength of schedule and personal observations.
 Scheduling consideration will also be made in order to avoid having teams play each other twice although this may happen in later rounds.
 The intent is to have the top four teams in the semi-finals and the top 2 teams in the finals.

 Although this will not be a perfect process, every effort will be made to make it fair.
 For example, one team might go 1-1 in the preliminary games and still have to play in the Play-In game based on strength of schedule while another team that goes 1-1 might get a bye into the semi finals.
 Also, a team might have to beat a team twice (once in the preliminary round and once in the single elimination round) to move on in the tournament.
 Please remember that seeding teams is a difficult process; after all, the selection committee for the NCAA tournament has an enormous amount of information and resources available to it and various media experts still complain and critique it for the entire week leading up to the first game.
 In order to win the tournament, teams need to beat whoever lines up against them.